Detroit Country Day students get hands-on genetics training through Stanford program

 Later, those flies get to take an extended nap as students dose their lab subjects with carbon dioxide, a fruit-fly anesthetic, and examine them under a microscope.

-Pernick, who wants to be a veterinarian one day and to continue studying genetics,said what she liked most about the class was the hands-on learning and figuring outthe "puzzle" of genetics.
+Pernick, who wants to be a veterinarian one day and continue studying genetics, said what she liked most about the class was the hands-on learning and figuring out the "puzzle" of genetics.

 Getting research experience

-Under the Stan-X program, schools provide the money for the class equipment andteachers.
-Stanford and sometimes its partner schools help to guide prospectiveschools through the planning and costs for adopting the Stan-X curriculum.
-"Stan-X leadership will also cheerfully participate in fund-raising activities, if necessary,"according to the program's website.
+Under the Stan-X program, schools provide the money for the class equipment and teachers.
+Stanford, along with its partner schools, helps guide prospective schools through the planning and costs associated with adopting the Stan-X curriculum.
+"Stan-X leadership will also cheerfully participate in fund-raising activities, if necessary," according to the program's website.

-Stanford works with participating high schools to shape its various course segmentsinto a specific curriculum for those schools.
+Stanford collaborates with participating high schools to tailor its various course segments into a customized curriculum for those schools.

 How the program started

-"I saw that they were learning science like I had in the K-12 phase, which wasthrough reading and memorization and recitation and not through doingexperiments," said Kim, who is a professor of developmental biology and medicine."So that struck me as being an appalling lack of progress in my lifetime."
+"I saw that they were learning science as I had in the K-12 phase, which was through reading and memorization and recitation and not through doing experiments," said Kim, who is a professor of developmental biology and medicine."So that struck me as being an appalling lack of progress in my lifetime."

 "Science is about discovery and exploring unknown things," Kim said.